hdyniu/gi/README.md

 # gi
-💡 Some commonly used commands
+💡 Abbreviations for some commonly used commands

 ## Feature